Compare Rates for Louisiana Car Insurance

 Why is Louisiana Car Insurance so Expensive?

 Good question.
 Part of the recent uptick in costs is caused by factors seen everywhere in the United States.
 More people are driving, so more people are crashing.
 Tech distractions are raising the accident rate, too.
-(Are you guilty of using your phone in the car?
-Here’s how to stop texting and driving.)
+Are you guilty of using your phone in the car?
 And the cost to repair vehicles keeps rising, because of all the expensive electronics in new cars.

 Auto insurance rates in Louisiana are also driven up by the state’s history of catastrophic events, like hurricanes and floods, and by the high rates of personal injury lawsuits.
 New Orleans residents have it the worst — it’s the second most expensive city for car insurance in the U.S., after Detroit.